 How to describe yourself in an interview?

-You need to describe yourself as the candidate that has the skills, experiences and track record that the employer is looking for.
+You need to describe yourself as a candidate that has the skills, experiences and track record that the employer is looking for.
 It’s that simple.
-Look at the role you are applying for, look at what they have asked the ideal candidate to have and work out which elements of this can you prove.
+Look at the role you are applying for, look at what they have asked the ideal candidate to have and work out which elements of this you can prove.
 This becomes your description.

 Interviews are effectively a sales process.
 The employer is looking for the best candidate to do a specific job and you need to sell your best attributes for the role.